Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ![](/images/Debagame_library.png)

-This is probably the most early version of the Game Boy printer library.
-Yet, all commands are here
+This is probably the earliest version of the Game Boy printer library engraved in silicon.
+Yet, all commands are there.

-Even if I still suspect a small handful of cryptic games to be lacking in the list, I have no idea how to find them now.

 ## Example of printer outputs from various games made with the printer emulator from real hardware